 Dr. Leona Running (1917 - 2016)

 Professor of ancient languages at the Seventh-day Adventist Theological Seminary for more than 40 years.
 She knew 17 languages and taught most Adventist ministers who have passed through the seminary during those 40-plus years.
-Began her service for the Church at Voice of Prophecy and as copy editor for Ministry magazine.
+She began her service for the church at Voice of Prophecy and as copy editor for Ministry magazine.

 1997 - present